contember/docs/docs/schema/acl.md

 ## S3 ACL

-Contember S3 integration has special ACL definition - for mode details see [S3 chapter](content/s3.md).
+Contember S3 integration has a dedicated ACL definition - for mode details see [S3 chapter](content/s3.md).